Clement of Alexandria: Paedagogus

 In the second book, Clement provides practical rules on living a Christian life.
-He argues against overindulgence in food and in favour of good table manners.
+He argues against overindulgence in food and in favor of good table manners.
 While prohibiting drunkenness, he promotes the drinking of alcohol in moderation following 1 Timothy 5:23.
 Clement argues for a simple way of life in accordance with the innate simplicity of Christian monotheism.
 He condemns elaborate and expensive furnishings and clothing, and argues against overly passionate music and perfumes, but Clement does not believe in the abandonment of worldly pleasures and argues that the Christian should be able to express joy in God's creation through gaiety and partying.
 He opposes the wearing of garlands, because the picking of the flowers ultimately kills a beautiful creation of God, and the garland resembles the crown of thorns.

 Clement treats sex at some length.
 He argues that both promiscuity and sexual abstinence are unnatural, and that the main goal of human sexuality is procreation.
 He argues that adultery, sex with pregnant women, concubinage, homosexuality, and prostitution all should be avoided as they will not contribute toward the generation of legitimate offspring.

 In his third book, Clement continues along a similar vein, condemning cosmetics on the grounds that it is one's soul, not the body, one should seek to beautify.
 Clement also opposes the dyeing of men's hair and male depilation as being effeminate.
 He advises choosing one's company carefully, to avoid being corrupted by immoral people, and while arguing that material wealth is no sin in itself, it is too likely to distract one from the infinitely more important spiritual wealth that is found in Christ.
 The work finishes with selections of scripture supporting Clement's argument, and following a prayer, the lyrics of a hymn.